MayarAlaa/Life-At-ITI/README.md

 Another thing I realised that I don't want to stay in the same workplace for a decade.
 Changing workplaces, changing teammates mean *diversity* for me.
 Diversity in forming my ideas and experiences.

 Last thing, in 2016 I heard about the imposter syndrome for the first time in Goto Berlin conference.
-I have that syndrome but back then I didn't know that's a syndrome.Today, I gave a presentation about imposter syndrome.
-My mates at ITI also have this syndrome but didn't know its name as well or that it is something common among us.
+I have that syndrome but back then I didn't realise it or know that it existed.Today, I gave a presentation about imposter syndrome.
+Many of my mates at ITI also have this syndrome but didn't know its name as well or that it is something common among us.
 I hope I transferred useful knowledge to them.

 # Week 6 : *Sigh of despair*